-- (a) the attendance follows referral of the patient to the consultant for an assessment or management by a medical practitioner in general practice (not including a specialist or consultant physician) or a participating nurse practitioner; and - (b) during the attendance, the consultant: - (i) uses an outcome tool (if clinically appropriate); and - (ii) carries out a mental state examination; and - (iii) makes a psychiatric diagnosis; and - (c) the consultant decides that it is clinically appropriate for the patient to be managed by the referring practitioner without ongoing treatment by the consultant; and - (d) within 2 weeks after the attendance, the consultant: - (i) prepares a written diagnosis of the patient; and - (ii) prepares a written management plan for the patient that: - (A) covers the next 12 months; and - (B) is appropriate to the patient's diagnosis; and
+- (a) the attendance follows referral of the patient to the consultant for an assessment or management by a medical practitioner in general practice (not including a specialist or consultant physician) or a participating nurse practitioner; and - (b) during the attendance, the consultant: - (i) uses an outcome tool (if clinically appropriate); and - (ii) carries out a mental state examination; and - (iii) makes a psychiatric diagnosis; and - (c) the consultant decides that it is clinically appropriate for the patient to be managed by the referring practitioner without ongoing treatment by the consultant; and - (d) within 2 weeks after the attendance, the consultant: - (i) prepares a written diagnosis of the patient; and - (ii) prepares a written management plan for the patient that:

+(A) covers the next 12 months; and

-6. COVID-19 CONSULTANT PSYCHIATRIST TELEHEALTH SERVICES
+A40.
+TELEHEALTH AND PHONE ATTENDANCE 6.
+CONSULTANT PSYCHIATRIST TELEHEALTH SERVICES SERVICES

-- (C) comprehensively evaluates the patient's biological, psychological and social issues; and - (D) addresses the patient's diagnostic psychiatric issues; and - (E) makes management recommendations addressing the patient's biological, psychological and social issues; and - (iii) gives the referring practitioner a copy of the diagnosis and the management plan; and - (iv) if clinically appropriate, explains the diagnosis and management plan, and a gives a copy, to: - (A) the patient; and - (B) the patient's carer (if any), if the patient agrees; and - (e) in the preceding 12 months, a service to which this item or item 291 or 92475 applies has not been provided.
+- (B) is appropriate to the patient's diagnosis; and - (C) comprehensively evaluates the patient's biological, psychological and social issues; and - (D) addresses the patient's diagnostic psychiatric issues; and - (E) makes management recommendations addressing the patient's biological, psychological and social issues; and - (iii) gives the referring practitioner a copy of the diagnosis and the management plan; and - (iv) if clinically appropriate, explains the diagnosis and management plan, and a gives a copy, to: - (A) the patient; and - (B) the patient's carer (if any), if the patient agrees; and - (e) in the preceding 12 months, a service to which this item or item 291 of the general medical services table applies has not been provided